douxxu/konata-desktop/README.md

 # Konata Desktop

+> To get any support, please contact me on discord: `@douxx.xyz` or contact me at douxx@douxx.tech

 Konata Desktop is an Electron application that displays konata dancing on your desktop.
 This application is designed to run on macOS and Linux operating systems.